rebelinkedin/url-shortener/README.md

     - **Dependency Injection**: Manual dependency injection module.

 - **Model**:
-    - **Exceptions**: Internal error models.
-    - **Domain Model Objects**: Data objects to encapsulate the data structure model.
+    - **Domain Model Objects**: Objects that represent entities in the domain and encapsulate related data and behavior.

 - **Service**:
-    - **Business Logic**: Contains the core functionality for URL shortening and retrieving original URLs.
-This layer interacts with the repository layer to fetch and store data.
+    - **Business Logic**: Contains the core business functionality for shortening URLs and retrieving original URLs.
+      This layer leverages the repository layer to fetch and store data.

 - **Repository**:
     - **Data Access**: Handles all data-related operations.
 This layer abstracts the data storage details, providing a